 DIRECTORS' RESPONSIBILITY STATEMENT

 (i) in the preparation of the Annual Accounts for the year ended 31stMarch 2020 the applicable accounting standards have been followed and there are nomaterial departures from the same;

-(ii) the Directors have selected such accounting policies as mentioned in Note-1 to theAccounts and applied them consistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of state of affairs of the Company as at 31st March2020 and of the profit of the Company for the year ended on that day;
+(ii) they have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of state of affairs of the Company as at 31st March2020 and of the profit of the Company for the year ended on that day;

 (v) they have laid down internal financial controls to be followed bythe Company and that such internal financial controls are adequate and were operatingeffectively;

 NUMBER OF MEETINGS OF THE BOARD

 COMMITTEES OF THE BOARD